8 Tips for Worry-Free Lunch Packing

 5. For a nut-free lunch, exchange soy nut butter for nut butter.

-Williams recommends putting soy nut butter spread on celery sticks, then adding whole grain crackers, grapes, and a yogurt cup for a complete meal.
+Stefanie Williams recommends putting soy nut butter spread on celery sticks, then packing whole grain crackers, grapes, and a yogurt cup for a complete meal.

 6. Dairy free?
-So Delicious dairy free milk alternative beverages now come in cute on-the-go size boxes!
+Try dairy-free milk alternative beverages in cute, on-the-go size boxes.

 7. Freeze juice boxes or sports bottles.

-Packing frozen beverages will help keep the food cold and by the time lunch rolls around, the beverage will be defrosted, ice cold, and ready to drink.
+Packing frozen beverages will help keep the food cold and when lunch time rolls around, the beverage will be defrosted, ice cold, and ready to drink.

 8. Make Whole Foods your gluten-free shopping destination.

 Many chains offer lists of the gluten-free foods they carry, but Whole Foods takes it one step further.
 By selecting your local store, you can pull up a list of their gluten-free offerings for that location, so you plan your shopping list accordingly.
-With gluten-free staples like turkey, crackers, granola, hummus, and applesauce, you can throw together these lunches in no time:
+With gluten-free staples like turkey, crackers, granola, hummus, and applesauce, you can throw together a lunch in no time.

-Turkey breast wrapped around reduced fat cheese slices, rice or whole grain crackers, baby carrot sticks, unsweetened applesauce cup (This menu by Williams is a favorite, gluten free or not).
+One of Williams’ favorite gluten-free lunches: turkey breast wrapped around reduced fat cheese slices, rice or whole grain crackers, baby carrot sticks, and an unsweetened applesauce cup.

-Caroulis suggests a yogurt parfait (low fat or nonfat Greek yogurt topped with berries and gluten free granola, like KIND’s Healthy Grain Granola Clusters or Udi’s Natural Artesian Granola), baby carrots with hummus, and Pop Chips.
+Caroulis suggests a yogurt parfait as a gluten-free options: low fat or nonfat Greek yogurt topped with berries and gluten free granola (e.g. KIND’s Healthy Grain Granola Clusters or Udi’s Natural Artesian Granola), baby carrots with hummus, and Pop Chips.

 NO COMMENTS